-The Queen has 17 years of experience helping people reduce the clutter in their lives.
+The Queen has almost 20 years of experience helping Greater Boston reduce the clutter.
 A lifelong journalist, the Queen is accustomed to organizing words in sentences.
 Now, she will apply her organizational wizardry to your home, office or even filing cabinet.

 The Queen (a.k.a.
 Rhea Becker) is a Boston-based writer and editor. (photo by Mim Adkins)